frhl/call_chets/README.md

 ### Step 2: Call bi/mono allelic variants
 Call compound heterozygous and other variant types per group (e.g., genes).
-Repeat this step as needed based on the `--gene-map` argument:
+Repeat this step as needed based on the `--gene-map` argument.
+Note, that the --gene-map refers to a file with two columns for the variant IDs (preferably CHR:POS:REF:ALT) and the gene id (ensembl gene id).

 ```
 ./call_chets \